 Soviet Union executes about 20,000 Polish nationalists at Katyn Forest and elsewhere

-22 Jun 1940 Second Armistice at Compiègne
+22 Jun 1940 Second Armistice at Compiègne▲

-Adolf Hitler and top military officials of Nazi Germany sign an armistice with representatives of the French Third Republic at 18:36 near Compiègne, France - the exact location of the 1918 armistice ending World War I. This new armistice ends French involvement in World War II on the side of the Allies and establishes a German zone of occupation in northern and western France, leaving the remainder (”Vichy France”) to be governed by the French.
+Adolf Hitler and top military officials of Nazi Germany signed an armistice with representatives of the French Third Republic at 18:36 near Compiègne, France - the exact location of the 1918 armistice ending World War I. This new armistice ended French involvement in World War II on the side of the Allies and established a German zone of occupation in northern and western France, leaving the remainder (”Vichy France”) to be governed by the French.